-President Rodrigo Duterte signed into law on March 26, 2021 the Corporate Recovery and Tax Incentives for Enterprises (CREATE) Act to attract more investments and maintain fiscal prudence and stability in the Philippines.
+President Rodrigo Duterte signed into law on March 26, 2021 the CREATE Act to attract more investments and maintain fiscal prudence and stability in the Philippines.
 Republic Act (RA) 11534 or the CREATE Act introduces reforms to the corporate income tax (CIT) and incentives systems.
-It takes effect 15 days after its complete publication in the Official Gazette or in a newspaper of general circulation or April 11, 2021.
+It took effect 15 days after its complete publication in the Official Gazette or in a newspaper of general circulation or April 11, 2021.